portfedh/100-days-of-code/log.md

 **Today's Progress**:  More LeetCode Exercices, Reviewed notes on Python.

 **Thoughts** Made another LeetCode practice problem.
 Reviewed some of my notes in head first python book.
 I also got some tasks at work that are excelent for automation.
 Im very happy about that.
 More code is comming.

+## Day 92: November 30, 2022
+**Today's Progress**:  More LeetCode Exercices, Reviewed Python notes.

+**Thoughts** Made another LeetCode practice problem.
+Reviewed some of my notes in head first python book.
+Im migrating my email automation scripts from my raspberry pi 4 to my raspberry pi 0 so they have a dedicated space.
+Then I will reboot my raspberry pi 4 and use it to set up my IoT monitors so they publish data remoteley.
+Im organizing to close the year finishing what I started.
+Its been a good year.